-We are looking to evolve The Peoples Countryside Podcast format into a stage production in front of a live audience as Live and Unscripted.
-This will include a photographic exhibition incorporating 18 images showing an interpretation of mans impact on the environment.
-It will be designed to ignite debate before and after the performance.
+We’re looking to evolve The People’s Countryside Environmental Debates Podcast format into a stage production in front of a live audience as The People’s Countryside – Live and Unscripted.

-5. Indigenous jungle cultures exist in remote settings, and the indigenous Palestinians exist on the Gaza Strip, both fighting for their survival.
+Motivate everyone to fight for survival.
+Indigenous jungle cultures exist in remote settings, and the indigenous Palestinians exist on the Gaza Strip, both fighting for their survival.
 We in the west are in the middle and not bothered about survival, preferring to think everything will be fine.
-Our aim is to motivate everyone to fight for survival.

 Where will the trips be?

 We’re currently working on funding for our planned research trips.
 Links are being made with the Achuar community in Peru/Ecuador and links are already in place with the Maasai in Tanzania and Kenya.

 Trips to spend time with the native US/Canadian Indians and societies in Tibet and Mongolia also being explored.